Dynamic Stall Characteristics and Modelling of Time-Varying Pitching Kinematics: Methods

-Aerodynamic forces were measured using a six-degree-of-freedom load cell (ATI Nano 25) with a sampling frequency of \SI{1000}{\hertz}, a sensing range of \SI{125}{\newton}, and a resolution of \SI{0.02}{\newton}.
 The force data were analysed to determine the dynamic stall delay and force characteristics.
 The extracted quantities from the force data were the dynamic stall onset angle, the stall delay, and the maximum lift coefficient prior to stall.
 An example result of the lift coefficient is presented in \cref{fig:params}.
 The occurrence of dynamic stall was identified based on the lift coefficient, using the point where the lift coefficient reaches its first peak (\cref{fig:params}).
 The dynamic stall delay $\deltatc$ was defined as the time delay between the moment of reaching the static stall angle and when the stall occurred.
 The static stall angle of the tripped airfoil at $Re = 60,000$ was $\kindex{\alpha}{ss}=\ang{13.3}$, determined by statically increasing the angle of attack until stall occurred.